About stages and grades

 Differentiation

-Cancer cells can look very like normal cells and are described as well differentiated or low grade.
+Cancer cells can look like normal cells and so they are well differentiated or low grade.
 These cancers are more likely to grow slowly.

-If the cancer cells look underdeveloped and nothing like a normal cell, they are known as undifferentiated or high grade.
+If the cancer cells look underdeveloped and nothing like a normal cell, they are poorly differentiated or high grade.
 These cancers tend to grow and spread more quickly than low grade cancers.

 Types